 The answer to this question will very much depend on who constructed your conservatory, the terms listed in your contract (if you have one), the guarantees that you have and if they are a member of FENSA (Fenestration Self-Assessment scheme set up by the Glass and Glazing Federation and backed by the government).

-On the whole this is quite a "shady" area and due to the levels of competition in the replacement window market on the whole, some companies have been known to offer guarantees and warranties that, shall we say, are rather unrealistic just to get the sales in.
+On the whole this is quite a "shady" area and due to the levels of competition in the replacement window market, some companies have been known to offer guarantees and warranties that, shall we say, are rather unrealistic just to get the sales in.

-In light of this you can imagine that in the event of a claim your pvc units will be examined in fine detail and if it is found that they have been drilled this may be used as an ideal excuse to wiggle out of any payments.
+As I’m sure you can imagine, in the event of a claim your PVC units will be examined in fine detail and if it is found that they have been drilled this may be used as an ideal excuse to wiggle out of any claims.

 Another fact is that due to the competition in this market and the money involved, the chances are that a given window or conservatory company won’t even be around in 10 years time to honour any warranties!

-This is not to say that you are not allowed point-blank to fix to your shell units.
-Just contact the company that fitted your windows or built your conservatory and even any insurance companies that are involved (insurance backed guarantees) and ask them to clarify whether you can.
+With all this in mind, this is not to say that you are not allowed point-blank to fix to your shell units, just that it’s a wise move to contact the company that fitted your windows or built your conservatory and even any insurance companies that are involved (insurance backed guarantees) and ask them to clarify whether you can.
 Then get this in writing from all parties involved!

 Further help and advice, if you need it, can be obtained by contacting FENSA.
 Visit their website on the above link.

-The ideal alternative to drilling your shell units is to use Perfect Fit blinds, more about this is mentioned later in this project.
+The ideal alternative to drilling your shell units is to use Perfect Fit blinds or no-drill blinds (mentioned above), more about this is mentioned later in this project.

 How to Measure Conservatory Windows for Blinds

-If you are going for "made to measure" blinds and you are supplying the measurements then make sure they are accurate.
-Any errors in dimensions you supply to the manufacture will be down to you.
-Check with your supplier exactly what you need to measure.
+However, if you are supplying the measurements then make sure they are absolutely accurate.
+Any errors in dimensions you supply will be down to you.
+Check with your supplier exactly what you need to measure and give them.